Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 ### FormRecognizerClient
 The [FormRecognizerClient][form_recognizer_sync_client] and [FormRecognizerAsyncClient][form_recognizer_async_client]
 provide both synchronous and asynchronous operations
- - [Recognizing form fields](#recognize-forms-using-a-custom-model) and content using custom models trained to recognize your custom forms.
+ - Recognizing form fields and content using custom models trained to recognize your custom forms.
  These values are returned in a collection of `RecognizedForm` objects.
+See example [Recognize Custom Forms](#recognize-forms-using-a-custom-model).
- - [Recognizing form content](#recognize-content), including tables, lines and words, without the need to train a model.
+ - Recognizing form content, including tables, lines and words, without the need to train a model.
  Form content is returned in a collection of `FormPage` objects.
+See example [Recognize Content](#recognize-content).
- - [Recognizing common fields from US receipts](#recognize-receipts), using a pre-trained receipt model on the Form Recognizer service.
+ - Recognizing common fields from US receipts, using a pre-trained receipt model on the Form Recognizer service.
- These fields and meta-data are returned in a collection of `USReceipt` objects.
+ These fields and meta-data are returned in a collection of `RecognizedForm` objects.
+See example [Recognize Receipts](#recognize-receipts).

 ### FormTrainingClient
 The [FormTrainingClient][form_training_sync_client] and
 [FormTrainingAsyncClient][form_training_async_client] provide both synchronous and asynchronous operations
-- [Training custom models](#train-a-model) to recognize all fields and values found in your custom forms.
+- Training custom models to recognize all fields and values found in your custom forms.
+See example [Train a model](#train-a-model).
  A `CustomFormModel` is returned indicating the form types the model will recognize, and the fields it will extract for each form type.
 See the [service's documents][fr_train_without_labels] for a more detailed explanation.
 - Training custom models to recognize specific fields and values you specify by labeling your custom forms.
 A `CustomFormModel` is returned indicating the fields the model will extract, as well as the estimated accuracy for each field.
 See the [service's documents][fr_train_with_labels] for a more detailed explanation.
-- [Managing models](#manage-your-models) created in your account.
+- Managing models created in your account.
+See example [Manage models](#manage-your-models).
 - Copying a custom model from one Form Recognizer resource to another.

 Please note that models can also be trained using a graphical user interface such as the [Form Recognizer Labeling Tool][fr_labeling_tool].